mlund/jupyter-course/README.md

 - 4/12/2018: _HUB_, Department of Astronomy and Theoretical Physics, Sölvegatan 27
 - 5/12/2018: _Cassiopeia_, Department of Astronomy and Theoretical Physics, Sölvegatan 27

-The course consists of four full days: three with alternating [video lectures](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d) and hands-on exercises, and two days with project presentations.
+The course consists of five full days: three with alternating [video lectures](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d) and hands-on exercises, and two days with project presentations.
 The notebooks shown in the video lectures are available as Notebooks on this site in the [lectures](lectures) folder.

 - Day 1.
 Introduction